patcon/neompd/src/documents/posts/Product_Innovators_How_To_Acquire_Your_First_Customers.html.md

 isPost: true
 tag: "business"
 color: "black"
-header: Product Innovators: How To Acquire Your First Customers
+header: Product Innovators:\nHow To Acquire Your\nFirst Customers
 summary: In the first part of this Product Innovators installment, I spoke to Vidyard's Michael Litt about getting his video analytics company off the ground.
 layout: blog
 coverimg: "/images/articles/Product_Innovators_How_To_Acquire_Your_First_Customers/cover.jpg"